Star Wars original trilogy: Re-releases

 The original Star Wars film was re-released theatrically in 1978, 1979, 1981 and 1982.
 All three films were released on various home video formats, including LaserDisc and VHS, until 1996.
-The trilogy was theatrically re-released in a 1997 "Special Edition", featuring various additions and changes, some of which were negatively received.
-These versions were released on VHS, replacing the original versions of the films as Lucas's 'original' vision, and were created in part to reinvigorate interest in the saga ahead of the prequel trilogy.
-The special edition of Star Wars made its broadcast premiere on February 5, 1998 on WB stations across the country (including New York and Los Angeles).
+The trilogy was theatrically re-released in a 1997 "Special Edition", featuring various additions and changes, some of which were met with negative reception.
+These versions were released on VHS, replacing the original versions of the films as part of Lucas's original vision, and were created in part to reinvigorate interest in the saga ahead of the prequel trilogy.
+The special edition of Star Wars made its broadcast premiere on February 5, 1998, on WB stations across the country (including New York and Los Angeles).
 Further changes to all three films were made for a DVD release in 2004, intended to bring the films into greater continuity with the prequels.
-These were re-released in 2006 with bonus discs of the original versions of the films (transferred from the 1993 LaserDiscs).
-In 2011, original and prequel trilogy box sets were released on Blu-ray, all including another round of alterations.
+The films were re-released again in 2006 with bonus discs of the original versions of the films (transferred from the 1993 LaserDiscs).
+In 2011, both together and separate prequel and original trilogy box sets were released on Blu-ray, all including another round of changes and additions.

 In the early 2010s, 3D releases were planned for the then-six-film franchise.
-However, after the financially disappointing 2012 3D release of The Phantom Menace, the rest were cancelled.
+Disney ultimately decided in 2013, after acquiring Lucasfilm in 2012, to cancel the remaining releases to focus on The Force Awakens.

-In 2019, Kathleen Kennedy, president of Lucasfilm since the 2012 acquisition of the company by Disney, stated that she would not make alterations to Lucas's original trilogy, because "those will always remain his."
+In 2019, Kathleen Kennedy, president of Lucasfilm since the 2012 acquisition, stated that she would not make alterations to Lucas's original trilogy, because "those will always remain his."
 While promoting The Rise of Skywalker, director J. J. Abrams expressed his hopes that the original versions of the trilogy would be officially released, but said that the powers that be had told him "that that's not necessarily possible".
-He further said that when making The Force Awakens, he had gotten into a disagreement about the dialogue between Vader and the Emperor in The Empire Strikes Back before realizing that different versions of the film were being referred to; he cited the fan-created "Despecialized Editions" of the films, while the other party had recalled the current official version.
+He further said that when making The Force Awakens, he had gotten into a disagreement about the dialogue between Vader and the Emperor in The Empire Strikes Back before realizing that different versions of the film were being referred to; he cited the fan-created Despecialized Editions of the films, while the other party had recalled the current official version.

 It was initially unclear whether the first six films of the Star Wars franchise would be available on Disney+ upon the service's launch, as TBS held streaming rights through 2024 as part of its cable rights to the franchise.
 However, on April 11, 2019, it was announced that the films would be available at launch.